apache/hbase-operator-tools/hbase-hbck2/README.md

    If -b or --batchSize is specified, the command processes those many regions at a time in a batch-ed manner; Consider using this option, if the list of regions is huge, to avoid CallTimeoutException.
+   For example:
      $ HBCK2 assigns -i fileName1 fileName2 -b 500
+   By default, batchSize is set to -1 i.e. no batching is done.

  bypass [OPTIONS] [<PID>...|-i <INPUT_FILE>...]
    Options: